-Here at TechRadar, we check out almost every phone under the sun, putting the ones that matter through our vigorous testing process to create our in-depth mobile phone reviews.
+Here at TechRadar, we're always on the search for the best phones out there, checking out almost every phone under the sun, and putting the ones that matter through our vigorous testing process to create our in-depth mobile phone reviews.

 However, with so many to choose from, we've spent hours whittling them down to a top ten, taking into account power, specs, design and value for money.
 And we'll always point you in the direction of the latest handsets – after all, nobody wants to be carting around a phone that doesn't get any updates in a year's time, right?

-Here are our rankings for the best phones that are currently available in Australia in 2021.
+So whether it's one of the best Android phones, or the latest iPhone, we've extensively tested them all so you don't have to!
+Here are our rankings for the best phones that are currently available in Australia in 2022.
 Simply click on the phone you read more about.

 Best phones at a glance: